 Redbourn Parish Council

-If you would like to know more, please write expressing your interest to the Clerk at email@example.com or call the Parish Center on 01582 794832.
+If you would like to know more, please write to the Clerk at email@example.com or call the Parish Centre on 01582 794832.
 You do not have to be a member of a political party to be a Parish Councillor.
-If you would prefer to initially have an informal chat, please contact the Clerk or speak to a Councillor.
+As long as you have the interests of Redbourn at heart, we would welcome your involvement.
+Feel free to contact the Clerk or speak to a Councillor for an informal chat.

 Vision Statement and Objectives for Redbourn in 2030

 The Neighbourhood Plan Working Party has completed the first draft of the Vision Statement and Objectives for consultation.
 We welcome comments and suggestions, as this is an evolving document.
 It is REDBOURN'S PLAN - YOUR PLAN, and we need as much input from the local community as possible.
-For more information please click on the Neighbourhood Plan tab (at the top and left side of this page).
+For more information please click on the Neighbourhood Plan tab (at the top and left side of this page) or see http://redbournplan.org.uk.

 R.A.G.E.
 (Redbourn Against Greenbelt Erosion)